 - "Missing person is: 'Anyone whose whereabouts cannot be established and where the circumstances are out of character or the context suggests the person may be the subject of crime or at risk of harm to themselves or another.' - An absent person is: 'A person not at a place where they are expected or required to be.' - All cases classified as 'missing' by the police will receive an active police response such as deployment of police officers to locate a child.
 Cases where the child was classified as 'absent' will be recorded by the police and risk assessed regularly but no active response will be deployed. - The absent case will be resolved when a young person returns or new information comes to light suggesting that he/she is at risk.
-In the latter instance, the case is upgraded to 'missing'. - In our school the process links with our absence from school processes if this occurs is: - Call home and all available contacts in the first instance - Carry out home visits in cases of non-contact - Make contact with appropriate services, including children's services as required - Contact CME officers in cases where it is suspected that the child might be 'missing' in education - Within any case of children who are missing from home or care both push and pull factors will need to be considered. - Push factors include: - Conflict with parents/carers - Feeling powerless - Being bullied/abused/ harrassed - Being unhappy/not being listened to/ perceived unfairness/ helplessness - The Toxic Trio
+In the latter instance, the case is upgraded to 'missing'. - 252.
+In our school the process links with our absence from school processes if this occurs is: - a) Call home and all available contacts in the first instance - b) Carry out home visits in cases of non-contact

+- c) Make contact with appropriate services, including children's services as required

+- d) Contact CME officers in cases where it is suspected that the child might be 'missing' in education

+- 253. Within any case of children who are missing from home or care both push and pull factors will need to be considered.

+- 254. Push factors include:

+- Conflict with parents/carers

+- Feeling powerless

+- Being bullied/abused/ harassed

+- Being unhappy/not being listened to/ perceived unfairness/ helplessness

+- The Toxic Trio

-- Pull factors include:
+- 255. Pull factors include:

 - Wanting to be with family/friends

 - Drugs, money and any exchangeable item

 - Peer pressure

 - Grooming

 - Exploitation

 - For those who have been trafficked into the United Kingdom as unaccompanied asylum seeking children there will be pressure to make contact with their trafficker

 - Less rules

-- The school will inform all parents of children who are absent (unless the parent has informed us) as soon as possible.
+- 256. The school will inform all parents of children who are absent (unless the parent has informed us) as soon as possible.
 If when contacted the parent is also unaware of the location of their child, and the definition of them missing school is met, we are likely to advise the parent/carer to report this matter to the police, if the parent has not already done so.
 We will also advise the parent of our duty to ensure that the matter is reported to the police.
 If there is any concern the parent has not, and will not, report the child missing, we will notify the Police by telephoning 101 or 999 in a case of emergency and record this in the safeguarding log/ school recording system.

-- A discussion with the MET team or referral to CRS may be deemed appropriate action by the DSL based upon individual context and professional decision making for which a record will be kept.
+- 257. A discussion with the MET team or referral to CRS may be deemed appropriate action by the DSL based upon individual context and professional decision making for which a record will be kept.

-- Upon return we will support the LA MET team in completing a return interview with a young person where required (MET hub contact details in key contacts section).
+- 258. Upon return we will support the LA MET team in completing a return interview with a young person where required (MET hub contact details in key contacts section)

+- 259. Whilst considering the situation of a child who has gone missing from home or care, we will also consider if any Risks Outside the Home information is known, however small this may be a such a a new person/friend in discussions or a location discussed.
+This information will be recorded, there may be a CPI form and a CRD advice discussion in relation to ROTH processes in Southampton.